2020 Indianapolis 500: Entry list

 The official entry list was published by IndyCar on August 10 with a total of 33 car/driver combinations.
 All entries used the Dallara IR12 chassis, with Firestone tires.
 A total of eight former Indy 500 winners were included.
 It was the most former winners in the field since there were ten in 1992.

 Three-time Indy 500 winner Hélio Castroneves (2001, 2002, 2009) made his 20th consecutive start.
-He became the 9th driver all-time to achieve 20 career starts.
-He moved into a tie for third all-time for most consecutive starts.
+He became the 9th driver all time to achieve 20 career starts.
+He moved into a tie for third all time for most consecutive starts.
+This would be his last 500 for Team Penske.

 As the defending Indy Lights champion, Oliver Askew was guaranteed an entry as part of the Road to Indy scholarship program.
 He signed with Arrow McLaren SP.
 Two-time Formula One World Champion Fernando Alonso confirmed that he was returning for his third Indianapolis 500 attempt, in a third Arrow McLaren SP entry.

 Byrd Racing announced they would not field a dedicated entry due to financial issues, but later announced a deal that "had come together quickly" with Dale Coyne Racing, Indy Lights team Belardi Auto Racing and NASCAR and sports car team Rick Ware Racing to field a car for James Davison.

 DragonSpeed became the 33rd entry for the race after finding the necessary funding the weekend before opening practice.

 For the first time since 1999, there was not a female driver in the starting lineup.
 The 2020 race also marked the first time since 1991 that not a single female driver was entered.